Bins - What goes in them?

 - paper and cardboard - all types of cereal boxes, clean dry cardboard, catalogues, junk mail (please remove all plastic wrapping), magazines, newspaper, telephone directories and shredded paper (this should be contained in a clear recycling sack, envelope or cereal box).

 - all plastic bottles (e.g. detergent bottles, fizzy drink and water bottles, milk bottles, shampoo and other bathroom product bottles) and food tubs, pots and trays.
-Please empty items of their contents and rinse before placing in the bin
+Please empty items of their contents and rinse before placing in the bin and leave the lids on

 - metals/foil - aluminium and steel food and drinks cans, as well as all clean aluminium foil.
 If possible, please remove labels.